tibeal/fieloelrmassupdate/Instalation/ELRplusPRP/InstallGuide.md

 | Has Details	| True |  |
 | Product Source Component | Product List |  |

+**NOTE**: If you are not able to see any of this fields go to the Component object configuration or to your profile configuration and check the field's permissions.

 ## 6. Program Configuration CMS